tmaiaroto/discfg/README.md

 The goal is not to re-invent the wheel.
 There are many other solutions out there that work well.
 However, they are mostly "self-host" solutions.
 As a result, there is a bit of maintenance involved and additional cost to get the redundancy.
 Plus, many of these solutions don't really take access control into account.
-That's up to you to manage. _A big goal for discfg is a serverless option._
+That's up to you to manage. _A big goal for discfg is to provide a serverless option for application configuration._

 There should be a cheaper, perhaps more convenient, option in the mix.
 Yes, you'll have to make some concessions for that...But that doesn't mean you still can't get a highly available solution